szcom/curlendpoint/README.md

 * devscripts

 Run the docker with this folder mapped as a volume
--v /path/to/curl-endpoint:/curl-endpoint
+-v /path/to/curlendpoint:/curlendpoint

 Then attach to the docker container and build a deb package
 ```
 #cd /curl-endpoint
 #debuild -b
 ```
-The deb package is to be found at /path/to/curl-endpoint/curlendpoint_0.0.1~rc1_amd64.deb.
+The deb package is to be found at /path/to/curlendpoint_0.0.1~rc1_amd64.deb.
-It shoudl be installed on the image based on Kurento Media Server docker image.
+It shoudl be installed on the image based on Kurento Media Server(KMS) docker image.

 Alternatively one can build the module using cmake:
 ```
-#cd /curl-endpoint/curlendpoint/
+#cd /curlendpoint/
 #make build
 #cd build
 #cmake ..